Cody Simpson Teases Release Of ‘Golden Thing’ After Miley Cyrus Tells Him ‘Drop It, Baby’

 “A song about Miley Ray Cyrus, y’all better buy & stream it,” one fan wrote.

-“OMG ITS ABOUT DAMN TIME THANK YOU MILEY FOR TELLING HIM TO PUT THIS OUT,” another fan added.
+“OMG ITS ABOUT DAMN TIME THANK YOU MILEY FOR TELLING HIM TO PUT THIS OUT,” another added.

 “Being in love is the best kind of inspiration,” a third follower commented.

-“I approve this relationship,” another fan wrote.
+“I approve this relationship,” a fourth social media user stated.

 Miley’s whirlwind relationship with her longtime friend Cody comes shortly after her split from girlfriend Kaitlynn Carter, whom she hooked up with just as her marriage to Liam Hemsworth ended.
 Miley has already taken to social media t0 declare that Cody is her “type,” and the Aussie singer’s mom has even given her approval of the fast-moving relationship.